Exam Questions for Plutarch

 Agis and Cleomenes

-Years 4-6: Describe the unexpected outcome of the marriage between Agiatis and Cleomenes.
-Or, How did Agis demonstrate courage during his trial?
+Years 4-6: How did Cleomenes inspire the Spartans to re-embrace their old laws and lifestyle?
+Give two instances.
 Or, What are some characteristics of heroes?
 Would you call either Agis or Cleomenes a hero?

 Years 7-11: